julian-swart/big_rock/README.md

 ### Terminology explained:

   - The term *billfish* refers to the characteristic of a long spear-like nose/upper-jaw (a bill) that these fish have.
-They are difficult to catch, fight very hard, and jump a lot when caught.
+They are fast, powerful, difficult to catch, fight extremely hard, and jump a lot when caught.
 These challenging and exciting characteristics, along with the size and beauty of these fish, are just a few reasons for the allure.
 Not to mention the enjoyment of being on the open ocean with the comforts of a deluxe sportfishing yacht.

   - The term *meat fish* refers to the fish having edible and delicious meat.
 These fish have no bills and are typically smaller, more abundant, and easier to catch.
-However, they are still big fish (normally 10-100 pounds).
-Billfish are generally not thought of as good to eat (some people do smoke them).
+However, they are still big and beautiful fish (normally 10-100 pounds).
+Billfish are generally not thought of as good to eat (although some people do smoke them).

   - The term *releasing* or *released* means the fish was let go instead of brought to land because it was too small, or because it wasn't a blue marlin.